 For the family of the bereaved, an inquest may be their only chance to find out what happened to the deceased and they will rightly feel that they must make the most of the opportunity.
 Corker Binning’s specialist inquest solicitors are well equipped to assist in this respect and draw on their considerable experience of criminal litigation in order to analyse the evidence before the coroner and ask the questions on behalf of the family that need to be answered.

 For a witness, an inquest may be equally significant.
-Whilst a coroner is not permitted to attribute any blame or liability for the death, individuals can be compelled to give evidence at the public hearing (failure to do so may result in a fine) and the matters raised and eventual verdict of the coroner could lead to a subsequent civil claim or criminal investigation.
-Corker Binning’s inquest solicitors can advise a witness so that he/she is properly prepared for the hearing and any potential action that may follow.
+Whilst a coroner is not permitted to attribute any blame or liability for the death, individuals can be compelled to give evidence at the public hearing (failure to do so may result in a fine), and the matters raised and eventual verdict of the inquest could lead to a subsequent civil claim or a criminal investigation.
+Corker Binning can advise a witness so that he/she is properly prepared for the hearing and any potential action that may follow.

-Corker Binning also advises individuals at public inquiries which, by their very nature, are likely to attract a lot of media attention and can be lengthy and complex.
+Corker Binning also advises individuals at public inquiries which, by their very nature, are likely to attract significant media attention and can be lengthy and complex.
 We advise witnesses throughout an inquiry to ensure that their interests are protected.
-Examples of our work in this area include advising participants in the Leveson Inquiry and witnesses in the Bloody Sunday inquiry.
+Examples of our work in this area include advising participants in the Hillsborough Inquiry, the Leveson Inquiry and witnesses in the Bloody Sunday inquiry.